 In the case of students pursuing concurrent Ph.D. and clinical training, the clinical advisor (Clinical Program Director) must approve the degree plan prior to submission to OGAPS.

-Students are encouraged to begin the process of taking their qualifying examinations as early in their program as possible, usually by the first summer of residence, or the third semester for students with advanced standing.
+Students are encouraged to begin the process of taking their preliminary examination as early in their program as possible, usually by the first summer of residence.
 The examination should be completed by the end of the third semester of residence.
 These schedules may be delayed for students pursuing dual training programs.

 As an option to the take-home examination, a student with the permission of the faculty advisors may elect to write a review paper.
 This paper should be of sufficient quality to be submitted for publication.